pierwill/ssn2018aarhus/aarhus.rst

 :id: herle-exacte-book

-ytt asketh then (so plesing your highnes) an **exacte booke**, describeng every parte of your Reallme…… The which substancially **deciphred**, might appere from tyme to tyme, as a **certayn monument satisfieng every dowtt**… & if the remnant were throwly deciphred, it were a grett assuranc to the state.
-Again Religion shold be the more assured, & mani execrable sectes eschewed, which kindle men dangerowsly **bothe against God & their Soveraigne**.
+ytt asketh then (so plesing your highnes) an **exacte booke**, describeng every parte of your Reallme… The which substancially **deciphred**, might appere from tyme to tyme, as a **certayn monument satisfieng every dowtt**… it were a grett assuranc to the state. […] Religion shold be the more assured, & mani execrable sectes eschewed, which kindle men dangerowsly **bothe against God & their Soveraigne**.

 - William Herle to Elizabeth I, October 1571

 .. note::

-   *ytt asketh then (so plesing your highnes) an exacte booke, describeng every parte of your Reallme…… The which substancially deciphred, might appere from tyme to tyme, as a certayn monument satisfieng every dowtt… & if the remnant were throwly deciphred, it were a grett assuranc to the state.
-Again Religion shold be the more assured, & mani execrable sectes eschewed, which kindle men dangerowsly bothe against God & their Soveraigne.*
+   *ytt asketh then (so plesing your highnes) an exacte booke, describeng every parte of your Reallme… The which substancially deciphred, might appere from tyme to tyme, as a certayn monument satisfieng every dowtt… it were a grett assuranc to the state. […] Religion shold be the more assured, & mani execrable sectes eschewed, which kindle men dangerowsly bothe against God & their Soveraigne.*

    I think this “exact book” can be (and would have been) understood as a shadow of the Book of Life.
 The Book of Life is a persistent metaphor for predestination in biblical and religious literature.
 God’s book contains the names of those predestined to eternal life.
 But crucially the Book of Life is UNREADABLE.
+So Herle suggests that the state approximate this unreachable omniscience.

 ----